 "And everyone who calls on the Name of the Lord will be saved.'"
 (Acts 2:21)And by James:

 "Brothers, as an example of patience in the face of suffering, take the prophets who spoke in the Name of the Lord."
-(James 5:10)Now we can see that Jesus' teachings and Jesus' disciples' teachings regarding the power of singing, chanting, calling out, and worshiping God's Holy Names was not a new one.
-It was part of the tradition of the prophets' teachings.
-Their teachings professed the importance of worshiping God by the praising of God's Holy Names.
-They built temples specifically for the purpose of praising God's Holy Names.
-And their teachers were founded upon the power of God's Holy Names.
+(James 5:10)Now we can see that Jesus' and his disciples' teachings regarding the power of singing or otherwise incanting God's Names was not a new one.
+It was also part of the tradition of the prophets' teachings.
+Their teachings professed the importance of worshiping God by praising His Names.
+They built temples specifically for the purpose of praising God.
+And their teachers were founded upon the power of God's Names.

-So what is it about praising, singing, chanting, calling out and otherwise worshiping God's Holy Names that is so special?
+So what is it about praising God's and His Names that is so special?

-Why is that?
 Because we feel that our name is important to us.
-Our name is dear to us, and is thus a tool that others can reach out to us with, and connect to us with.
+Our name is dear to us and is thus a tool that others can reach out to us with, and connect to us with.

 Just consider the first phrase of any email or letter: "Dear so-and-so [insert name]."
 The person's name is being put in the email or letter first to indicate who it is going to, but also to draw attention to that person that it is an email or letter specifically being sent to them.
 Who would bother reading a letter or email that does not address them?
 Such an email from someone the reader does not know would be considered spam.